sogartar/quirks/README.md

 On rare occasions this skill may be be a bit overpowered on super tanks with very high fatigue.
 Where the old Recover, Adrenaline, Shieldwall, Indomitable cycle is possible but you squeeze Exertion before/after Recover.
 * **Precision** - Unlocks the ability to increase next attack's hit chance with 25%.
 If unused, each turn this bonus is decreased with 12.5%.
-Costs 15 fatigue and 3 action points.
+Costs 12 fatigue and 3 action points.
 The bonus is halved for area of effect attacks.
 Unlocks at level 6.
 Should be good on maces where it is necessary to stun a dangerous target.
 You could use it with a one-handed mace in the same turn even when 1 tile away.
 Even though its effect is halved each turn, it can be stacked multiple times.
 This makes it good with Puncture where it can be stacked 2 times to almost guarantee a hit on the next attack.
-* **Surprise** - With each time, being missed, steal 10 initiative form the attacker for 2 rounds.
-Unlocks at level 6.
-This perk is good on characters with Dodge, Overwhelm and high defense.
-You could do an initative build without that much initative.
-You could do a nimble tank, that if attacked many times, is able to stop shieldwalling and still have high defense.
-This can free up fatigue to do Indomitable instead.
-* **Teacher** - Each kill by this character grants addition 40% XP for the kill to everybody in the battle who is a lower level.
+* **Teacher** - Each kill by this character grants addition 50% XP for the kill to everybody in the battle who is a lower level.
 Unlocks at level 6.
 It is mid-game and your martyr against all odds has somehow survived to level 6.
 Or maybe a promising up-start low-rolled.